kabelwerk/sdk-js/docs/inboxes.md

 -   **`inbox.off(event, ref)`** → Removes one or more previously attached event listeners.
 Both parameters are optional: if no `ref` is given, all listeners for the given `event` are removed; if no `event` is given, then all event listeners attached to the inbox object are removed.
 -   **`inbox.on(event, listener)`** → Attaches an event listener.
 See [next section](#list-of-events) for a list of available events.
 Returns a short string identifying the attached listener — which string can be then used to remove that event listener via the `inbox.off(event, ref)` method.
 -   **`inbox.once(event, listener)`** → The same as the `inbox.on(event, listener)` method, except that the listener will be automatically removed after being invoked — i.e. the listener is invoked at most once.
+-   **`inbox.search(params)`** → Performs a server-side search by user key and/or name of the rooms in the inbox.
+Expects an object that contains at least a `query` string, and optionally a `limit` and an `offset` for results pagination.
+Returns a Promise which resolves into a `{rooms}` object containing a (possibly empty) list of inbox rooms that match the search query.
+This method is only available on the hub side.

 ## List of events